Managing Side Effects and Supportive Care

 - Prescription drug assistance

-If you need a ride to and from treatment or help with child or elder care, there may be resources available.
+There may be resources available if you need a ride to and from treatment or help with childcare or eldercare.
 Family and friends often want to help but don’t know how.
-These may be great ways for them to get involved.
+These are great ways for them to get involved.

 Learn more about: